AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/Android/tutorial/displaying-content-cards.md

 }
 ```

-Refer to this [TestApp](https://github.com/adobe/aepsdk-messaging-android/tree/feature/content-cards/code/testapp) for a complete example of how to display, customize and listen to UI events from content cards in a Compose UI application.
+Refer to this [TestApp](https://github.com/adobe/aepsdk-messaging-android/tree/feature/content-cards/code/testapp) for a complete example of how to display, customize, and listen to UI events from content cards in a Compose UI application.

-#### Retrieve ContentCardSchemaData from the Messaging extension
+### Retrieve ContentCardSchemaData from the Messaging extension

-You may retrieve the `ContentCardSchemaData` for a Content Card using the template id using the [ContentCardMapper](../public-classes/contentcardmapper.md):
+You may retrieve the `ContentCardSchemaData` for a Content Card with the template ID using the [ContentCardMapper](../public-classes/contentcardmapper.md):

 <CodeBlock slots="heading, code" repeat="1" languages="Kotlin" />

-#### Kotlin
+### Kotlin

 ```kotlin
 private fun AepContentCardList(viewModel: AepContentCardViewModel) {